metacpan/metacpan-cpan-extracted/distros/A/App-Greple-jq/README.md

 Please be aware that this is just a text matching tool for indented result of [jq(1)](http://man.he.net/man1/jq) command.
-So, for example, `.commit.author` includes everything under it and it maches `committer` field name.
+So, for example, `.commit.author` includes everything under it and it matches `committer` field name.
 Use [jq(1)](http://man.he.net/man1/jq) filter for more complex and precise operation.

 # CAUTION

 [greple(1)](http://man.he.net/man1/greple) commands read entire input before processing.
-So it should not be used for gigantic data or inifinite stream.
+So it should not be used for gigantic data or infinite stream.

 # INSTALL